OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 ## Assignment 1

-* Create GitHub repository if you don't have one yet.
+* Create GitHub account if you don't have one yet.
 * Add an image or an avatar to your GitHub account.
 * Add your JSON to our repository to the `participants/' folder.
 * List interesting projects in the JSON file.